-- 1 In the second Lookup Customization Wizard page, click New Field to create a new numeric field using simple arithmetic functions. - In the Lookup Customization Wizard New Field window, in the Heading field, type the name for the column/field. - 3 Type the width and select the justification.
+- In the second Lookup Customization Wizard page, click New Field to create a new numeric field using simple arithmetic functions. - 2.
+In the Lookup Customization Wizard New Field window, in the Heading field, enter the name for the field. - 3.
+Enter the width and select the justification. - 4.
+Enter the mask.

-4 Type the mask.

-- 5 Click the Calculated Field button to enter simple arithmetic calculations. - 6 In the Calculated Field Builder window, double-click a field in the Available Fields list.
+- 5. Click the Calculated Field button to enter simple arithmetic calculations in the Calculated Field Builder window. - 6.
+Double-click a field in the Available Fields list.
 This moves the field to the expression area.
-Select an operator, choose another field from the list, and click OK.
+Select an operator, choose another field from the list, and then click OK.

-7 In the Lookup Customization Wizard - New Field window, click OK.
+7. In the Lookup Customization Wizard - New Field window, click OK.
 The newly created field automatically appears as a column in the Selected Columns list box.